What is Biochar and how do you use it?

 Use of sustainable resources: when biochar is made from wood (see why we exclusively use wood) then you need to ensure it is from a managed woodland/forest source.
 (Some, but not all, imported BBQ/biochar is still made from slash and burn deforestation).

+Yes.
+1 Kg of biochar offsets (sinks) 3 tonnes of carbon dioxide.
+(The conversion can fall to 2 Kg of CO2e - it all depends on the process.
+Our friends over at Ikthaks institute have recently published a new guide to biochar as a carbon sink.
 The manufacturing process should be climate-neutral (or carbon-negative).
-It is not sufficient to for the supplier to state they make biochar from managed woodland.
+It is not sufficient for the supplier to state they make biochar from managed woodland.
 Pyrolysis converts a lot of the input to heat, carbon dioxide, methane and other non-desirable VOCs.
-The carbon-efficiency (C-sink potential) of the conversion process is essential to know.
+The carbon efficiency (C-sink potential) of the conversion process is essential to know.
 The EBC certification body has mow mandated biochar from ring-kilns is not C-neutral and does not meet the criteria for certification.
 This means a number of UK artisan woodland charcoal makers who use ring kilns have biochar fines that would fail to meet the biochar certification criteria.
 This is a challenging subject.
 On the one side, 'fines' (potential biochar product) is sometimes left unused in woodlands.
 Biochar is a beneficial outlet for what is often a "waste".
 We have yet to meet a 'rich' charcoal maker - most have strong environmental ethics and spend many hours for very little money looking after coppice woodland.
 Some UK charcoal makers have moved to cleaner more efficient retorts.
 There is a significant cost barrier against change (a ring kiln costs £1,000 an entry-level retort costs £20,000).
 We hope more will convert in the near future and we urge all charcoal makers to review the C-sink paper published by Ithaka/EBC on the carbon-neutral production

-However, both BB charcoal and certified biochar are made in "advanced retorts" (virtually no air pollution due to retort of gasses) and these retorts are now configured for heat (energy) recovery.
+SoilFixer biochar is made in "advanced retorts" (virtually no air pollution due to retort of gasses) and these retorts are configured for heat (energy) recovery.
 Some of these advanced retorts have already passed the EBC certification scheme.

-From our growth tests and technical knowledge without hesitation: biochar that works is derived from wood that has been through a low temperature, slow pyrolysis process.
-This is exactly how BBQ charcoal (the product) is made, and hence, in our opinion, the best performing biochar (product) is “wood charcoal”.
+From our growth tests and technical knowledge of biochars, without hesitation: biochar that works is derived from wood that has been through a low temperature, slow pyrolysis process.
+This is exactly how lump charcoal used for BBQs is made.
+Hence in our opinion, the best performing biochar (product) is a type of charcoal.
+But 'charcoal' is also used to describe BBQ briquettes made from carbon derived from oil and coal with additives added.
+This type of charcoal a mile away from lump wood charcoal - it is not biochar!

-We can make a similar observation around the many excellent gasification processes.
+We can make similar observations around biochars made from gasification processes.
 They use sustainable wood and create sustainable energy very efficiently.
 They often produce a high carbon ash residue that will pass all the biochar certification tests.
-BUT - very few of these 'biochars' have (or IOHO, ever will) give positive biochar growth tests beyond a 'liming' impact.
+BUT: very few of these 'biochars' have (or in our opinion, ever will) give positive biochar growth tests beyond a 'liming' impact.
 We always say: ask for real plants growth tests based on the exact biochar you are buying not on based on 'published' generic published data.

 - Earth mounds, ie cover a wood fire with soil